gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 \end{array}$$

-The hypotheses for the reference-coded model are similar to those in the cell-means coding except that they are defined in terms of the deviations,
+The hypotheses for the reference-coded model are similar to those in the cell means coding except that they are defined in terms of the deviations,
 ${\color{purple}{\boldsymbol{\tau_j}}}$.
 The null hypothesis is that there is no deviation from the baseline for any group -- that all the ${\color{purple}{\boldsymbol{\tau_j\text{'s}}}}=0$,